 2. Use an invoice template

-If creating an invoice from scratch feels like more effort than it’s worth, know that there are a range of basic invoice templates available in Microsoft Word that you can either use within the platform or copy and paste over to Google Docs.
+Creating an invoice from scratch can feel like more effort than it’s worth, so it's comforting to know that there are a range of basic invoice templates available in Microsoft Word that you can use, either within Word or pasted over to Google Docs.
 Here’s how to create an invoice template from Word: